Elvisi Dusha

-Elvisi Dusha (born 15 July 1994) is an Albanian-British professional basketball player for the Plymouth City Patriots of the British Basketball League.
+Elvisi Dusha (born 15 July 1994) is an Albanian-British professional basketball player for the Bristol Hurricanes of the (NBL).
 He plays for the Albania national team.
 Born in London, he has also played for the Surrey Scorchers, Plymouth Raiders, Worcester Wolves, and Prishtina.
 He signed with the Plymouth Raiders on 31 August 2020.

 On 13 September 2021, Dusha signed for newly-founded club Plymouth City Patriots.
-In November 2022, the British Basketball League named Dusha was named as Player of the Month.
+In November 2022, the BBL named Dusha as Player of the Month.